dongchen-he/dongchen-he.github.io/_pages/about.md

   - /about.html
   - /google4f6b121ce9bed36b.html
 ---
-**Research Fields**: Energy Economics/Microeconomic Theory/Asset Pricing/Structural Estimation
+**Research Fields**: Energy Economics, Microeconomic Theory, Asset Pricing, Structural Estimation

 "How can we transition to green energy while ensuring no one is left behind?"